DataChefHQ/aws-data-landing-zone/docs/sop/README.md

    and `Sandbox`.
 - [Create an AWS Account](create-an-aws-account.md) should be followed when creating a new AWS account.
 We create two
    accounts: `Develop` and `Production` in the `Workloads` OU.
 This SOP can be used to create `Sandbox` accounts as well.
+- [Set Cost Allocation Tags](set-cost-allocation-tags.md) will set the cost allocation tags in the main Organization account used for billing.

 ---